Chile plans new law to adopt Basel III for its banks

-SANTIAGO, June 12 Chile's government sent its Congress a bill on Monday that aims to modernize the country's banking system by adopting strict international bank capital requirements known as Basel III.
+SANTIAGO, June 12 (Reuters) - Chile's government sent its Congress a bill on Monday that aims to modernize the country's banking system by adopting strict international bank capital requirements known as Basel III.

 The bill seeks to gradually implement Basel III rules, which were designed to avoid a repetition of the 2008 financial crisis and which demand that banks have sufficient capital to finance their business and reduce risk.